dragmakex/LunchSphere/README.md

 - describe highlights of test sessions
 - compare prototypes to each other in terms of feedback

+We showed the manual and automatic prototypes to several people.
+They recognized the problem that we are trying to solve but didn't quite agree on our approach.
+First of all, most of the peer reviewers liked the automatic approach more, which was a slight surprise for us.
+They said that the manual invitation-based system is too much of a hassle and they wouldn't use it, as it doesn't simplify the lunch scheduling process for them since they could make use of their already existing chat apps.
+They enjoyed the idea of having to enter their schedule only once a week and then the app handles all of the lunch scheduling.
+They didn't understand the added value for the manual system.

+For both of these prototypes they suggested good features that could be added:

+- Showing your favorite groups on top using a favorites system
+- Display who declined and accepted

 #### TODO: Conclusion
 - state which idea is the most promising one to be pursued on your prototypes